A time of anarchy and chaos (roughly 500 - 900 CE), when people were disease-ridden and covered with filth

 - The Time of Myths: Can overlap, depending on the degree of realism.

-- Vestigial Empire: The Roman Empire collapsed in the fifth century, leaving crumbling roads and aquaducts to lace Europe—but only the Western part.
-The Eastern Roman Empire rebranded itself the Byzantine Empire and limped on until the fifteenth century: advanced infrastructure, literate culture, and a higher standard of living, but in an increasingly smaller territory.
+- Vestigial Empire: The Roman Empire collapsed in the fifth century, leaving crumbling roads and aquaducts to lace Europe—but only the Western half.
+The Eastern Roman Empire continued on until the fifteenth century: advanced infrastructure, a literate culture, and a higher standard of living, but in an increasingly smaller territory.

 Public Domain Characters & Public Domain Artifacts of this era: